TVT23-Elokuvasovellus/movie_app/README.md

 ## Getting Started

-Create a PostgreSQL database 'MovieDB' and execute ./server/moviedb.sql script with the query tool.
+Create a PostgreSQL database 'moviedb' and execute ./server/moviedb.sql script with the query tool.
 Make sure ./server/db.js file has correct database information.

+If you don't have a TMDB API key, register and get yourself one here: https://www.themoviedb.org/

 Create a .env file in the project directory:
-REACT_APP_API_TOKEN={write your TMDB token here}
+REACT_APP_API_TOKEN={write your TMDB API key here}

 ## Available Scripts